 Longitudinal studies show that the return on investment from education – and particularly early-childhood intervention of at-risk children— pays for itself many times over during the student’s lifetime.
 Unfortunately, long term investments in education are among the most difficult to defend politically due to the short-term thinking of career politicians that only care about what will help them win the next election, rather than what is best for our country in the decades to come.
 Short-term thinking, blind ideology, and generational selfishness have gone hand-in-hand over the last decade to generate the economic crisis we are still working through.

 One of the important lessons of this economic downturn was the enduring importance of a well-educated workforce.
-During the height of the economic crisis, unemployment among those with less than a high school education reached 15%, while unemployment among workers with a college education stayed below 7%.
+During the height of the economic crisis, unemployment among those with less than a high school education reached 15%, while unemployment among workers with a college education stayed below 7% and is currently under 3%.
 American workers are the most productive in the world, in large part because of their high levels of education.
 In a dynamic economy, continuing education and job training are more important than ever.
 That is why Bill Foster is a strong supporter of our community colleges which provide education and job training across the spectrum of available jobs.

 Lowering the Cost of Education